 Contrary to popular belief, there is no longer any screen size limitation.
 That said, think of the consequences before you bring in a tablet and claim that you make calls with it.

-For those who are too poor to afford the 128GB iPhone 6S, MicroSD cards are also allowed provided they are installed in your phones and not removed.
-Oh wait, the iPhone has no MicroSD slot.
+For those who own a phone with a MicroSD slot, MicroSD cards are allowed provided they are installed in your phones and not removed.

 Finally, I would recommend that you do not bring a phone that is too expensive, since they would likely be spoilt more easily or even stolen (in rare cases).